parcio/julea/doc/installation-usage.md

 By default, JULEA is built as a debug version that can be used for development and debugging purposes.
 To build and install a release version, some additional arguments and variables are necessary.

+First of all, you will have to make sure that JULEA's [dependencies](dependencies.md) have been installed.
-First of all, JULEA's environment has to be loaded with the environment variable `JULEA_PREFIX`:
+Afterwards, JULEA's environment has to be loaded with the environment variable `JULEA_PREFIX`:

 ```console
 $ export JULEA_PREFIX="${HOME}/julea-install"
 $ . scripts/environment.sh
 ```

-Afterwards, JULEA has to be built and installed in release mode:
+You can then build and install JULEA in release mode:

 ```console
 $ meson setup --prefix="${HOME}/julea-install" --buildtype=release bld-release